-This Strawberry Puff Pastry Tart recipe has a flaky crust, mascarpone, strawberry champagne jam, and fresh strawberries.
+This Puff Pastry Strawberry Tart recipe has a flaky crust, mascarpone, strawberry champagne jam, and fresh strawberries.
 It’s an easy last-minute brunch or dessert recipe!

-And, if you love strawberries, make sure to check out this reader favorite: Strawberry Cupcakes with Vanilla Buttercream Frosting!
+If you love strawberries, make sure to check out this reader favorite: Strawberry Cupcakes with Vanilla Buttercream Frosting!

-This Strawberry Puff Pastry Tart recipe is so easy!
+This Puff Pastry Strawberry Tart recipe is so easy!
 Once you bake your pastry, simply spread a layer of mascarpone evenly on top, top with a layer of jam, and then arrange the strawberries.

 I really love using Strawberry Champagne Jam for this as I thought it complemented the other flavors so well.
 Also, champagne and brunch?
 Oh yes.